-Before commencing recruitment efforts to either add or replace a physician, determine exactly what you would like the terms, responsibilities and accountabilities of the position to be.
+Before commencing recruitment efforts, determine exactly what you would like the terms and conditions of the position to be.
 A potential candidate may seek to alter any of the above so some expectation of negotiating should be anticipated.
-Consider what is absolutely a requirement and where potential flexibility may be possible.
+Consider what is an absolute requirement and where potential flexibility may be possible.